rtrwalker/geotecha/README.rst

 .. code-block::

-   nosetests geotecha -v -w C:\Python27\Lib\site-packages\ --with-doctest --doctest-options=+ELLIPSIS
+   nosetests geotecha -v -w C:\Python36\Lib\site-packages\ --with-doctest --doctest-options=+ELLIPSIS

+You might get two test failures about importing ext_integrals and ext_epus.
+This indicates that the fortran extensions are not working.
+Don't worry python/numpy (slower) versions of relevant functions will be used instead.

 Building the docs
 ^^^^^^^^^^^^^^^^^
-The *geotecha* docs can be build by running the following in the docs directory:
+The *geotecha* docs can be build by running the following in the geotecha directory:

 .. code-block::

-   make html
+   python setup.py build_sphinx --source-dir=docs/ --build-dir=docs/_build --all-files

 The build requires a symlink to the examples directory.
 See the README.txt in the docs for instructions.